michael2012z/BitBible/markdown/KJV/files/Josh.md

 12. And the children of Reuben, and the children of Gad, and half the tribe of Manasseh, passed over armed before the children of Israel, as Moses spake unto them:

-13. About forty thousand prepared for war passed over before the Lord unto battle, to the plains of Jericho.prepared: or, ready armed
+13. About forty thousand prepared for war passed over before the Lord unto battle, to the plains of Jericho.

 14. On that day the Lord magnified Joshua in the sight of all Israel; and they feared him, as they feared Moses, all the days of his life.